-- The Trust has undertaken a robust review of its local core service growth and cost pressures, which has resulted in a number being removed or costs reduced. - The cost pressures that are included in the table below and taken through the financial plan are deemed as Trust wide and unavoidable for 2023/24.
+- The Trust has undertaken a robust review of its local core service growth and cost pressures, which has resulted in a number being removed or costs reduced. - The cost pressures in the table below are included in the financial plan as needed to meet quality & safety statutory requirements and essential Trust wide digital infrastructure so unavoidable for 2023-24.

-Local Cost Pressures Recurrent/ Non-Recurrent 2023/24 £K 2024/25 £K 2025/26 £K Mortality Reviews - Band 5 Post (VCC) Rec 35 х х SQL Licenses Rec 222 х X Total Local Cost Pressures 257 0 0
+Local Cost Pressures Recurrent/ Non-Recurrent 2023/24 £K 2024/25 £K 2025/26 £K Mortality Reviews - Band 5 Post (VCC) Rec 35 х х SQL Licenses Rec 222 х х Total Local Cost Pressures 257 0 0

-- The remaining pressures of circa c£0.900m are key to delivering against several key service improvement objectives or are unavoidable cost pressures. - The current financial plan assumes that these cost and growth pressures that have been specifically identified as unavoidable for 2023-24 will at this stage need be supported at Divisional level.
+- The remaining cost pressures of circa c£0.900m are key to delivering against several key service improvement objectives or are unavoidable. - The current financial plan assumes that these cost & growth pressures that have been identified as unavoidable for 2023-24 will at this stage need be funded either through additional marginal LTA income from activity growth or further savings within service Divisions.